Progradungula otwayensis: Description

 Odd-clawed spiders have eight eyes arranged in two rows of four.
 The front row curves slightly backward, while the back row curves slightly forward.
 The anterior and posterior lateral (left and right) eyes are clustered closely together, while the median eyes are spaced further from each other.
 In females, the anterior and posterior lateral eyes are the largest pairs, with a diameter of 0.35 mm.
 The anterior median eyes are the smallest with a diameter of 0.23 mm.
 The posterior median eyes are slightly smaller than the lateral eyes, at a diameter of 0.32 mm.
 In males, the anterior lateral eyes are the largest pair, with a diameter of 0.29 mm.
 Their posterior median eyes and posterior lateral eyes are about the same size, with a diameter of 0.25 mm.
 As with the female, the anterior median eyes are the smallest pair, with a diameter of only 0.15 mm.
-All of the eyes are white in color, except for the anterior median eyes which are black.
+All of the eyes are white in colour, except for the anterior median eyes which are black.

 The fang appendages (chelicerae) are strong and vertically oriented.
 They possess large forward facing teeth on the cheliceral groove, three in females and four in males, evenly spaced from each other.
 Very small backward facing teeth (denticles) are also present in a row on the basal half of the cheliceral groove, five in females and three to four in males.
 A spine is present on the upper side of the tip.
 Sound-producing ridges on the chelicerae (stridulatory organs) are absent in females but present in males.
 The chewing appendages (maxillae) are located immediately behind the chelicerae.
 They are strongly curved on the outside edges and tapers into a blunt tip.
 They possess serrated edges (serrulae) used to cut up prey.
 The lower lip (labium) which covers the mouth opening has an indentation at the tip.
 It is 0.83 mm long and 0.87 mm wide in females.
 In males, it is 0.69 mm long and 0.85 mm wide.

 In life, odd-clawed spiders have a yellowish brown carapace, darker around the eye regions.
 The mouthparts are reddish brown.
 The sternum is reddish brown at the sides, paler in the middle.
 The legs are also yellowish brown.
-The abdomen is fawn colored in females with three dark-brown chevron shaped markings on the rear half.
+The abdomen is fawn coloured in females with three dark-brown chevron shaped markings on the rear half.
 In males, the abdomen is a light mauvish grey, with a pale stripe in the middle of the upper surface of the front half.
 In the rear half, they have three paler chevron shaped markings.